 That missing puzzle piece is licensure.

-Only Rhode Island currently licenses IBCLCs– Georgia is getting licensure set up now- and the majority of insurance companies will only contract with licensed providers.
+Only Rhode Island currently licenses IBCLCs- Georgia and Oregon are getting licensure set up now- and the majority of insurance companies will only contract with licensed providers.

-Anywhere (other than Rhode Island and soon, Georgia).
+Anywhere (other than Rhode Island and soon, Georgia and Oregon).

 They don't exist.